wilseypa/warped2-models/models/synthetic/README.md

     5. Time to process an event.

-    6. Size of the LP state.
+    6. Dynamic change in size of the LP state.

 ## Configuration : ##